 As a new business owner or building contractor, you might consider using fire-retardant materials to protect your property and the people inside it.
 However, many people have concerns about the potential toxicity of fire retardant products, particularly those containing chemicals like bromine or chlorine.
-The FR industry has been working to phase out use of any toxic materials and 'forever chemicals,' and RDR tries to use non-toxic retardant in all applications.

 In this blog, we will explore the question of whether fire retardant materials are toxic and what impact they may have on your health.
 We will also look at existing regulations around fire retardant paint and insulation and how these can help ensure the safety of your building and its occupants.